What the Strike Ahead of Uber's IPO Exposes About American Inequality

 These disparities are especially stark in big cities like San Francisco, where tech IPOs are minting new millionaires every month, making the price of housing and other necessities skyrocket.
 Software employees represented more than 50 percent of the people buying properties in San Francisco in 2018, according to real estate firm Compass.
 While workers in the highest-income households in San Francisco have seen income increase 48 percent since 1989, those in the lowest-income households have experienced a five percent decrease in income, according to the California Budget and Policy Center.

 That’s made it harder for lower-income residents such as Uber drivers to stay in the area.
-Lauren Swiger, who will also be protesting on Wednesday, has been driving for Uber for more than four years.
+Lauren Swiger, who also planned to protest on Wednesday, has been driving for Uber for more than four years.
 Her rent has tripled in that time; she now pays $4,150 for a three-bedroom Oakland house.
 When Swiger first started driving, she made about $30 an hour before expenses.
 Now she struggles to clear $15 an hour before expenses, she said.
 She supplements her Uber income by working as a massage therapist, but says she wants Uber to guarantee drivers a minimum wage and pay transparency.
 “Their whole business model is based on worker exploitation,” she says.
 Swiger wants to stay in the Bay Area because her daughter is about to graduate from high school and she doesn’t want to disrupt her life by moving again, but she wonders how long she’ll be able to stay.
 Uber and other technology companies are also pouring billions into self-driving car technology that could render humans obsolete, though this will probably not be implemented for a long time.

 But Uber drivers like Baker and Swiger have limited collective power compared to more traditional workers.
 They are considered contractors, not employees, and thus aren’t protected by unions.
 And despite the country’s historically low unemployment rate, Uber enjoys a seemingly bottomless pool of potential drivers, further reducing their bargaining power.
 About seven percent of the labor force is either unemployed, working part-time for economic reasons, or is only marginally attached to the labor force.
 The number of people who are working part-time but would rather be working full-time is about 40 percent higher than would normally be expected at this point in an economic expansion, the Federal Reserve Bank of San Francisco has estimated.
 Some people are working part-time involuntarily because automation and globalization have eradicated many middle-class jobs, pushing those workers down into part-time service employment, according to Mark Muro, a senior fellow at the Brookings Institution.
 Others are working part-time involuntarily because wage growth has been stubbornly slow in this economic recovery, and people need more income to supplement their other jobs.
 “There is a pretty big pool of people who are either voluntarily or involuntarily part of the Uber labor pool,” says Muro.

 Despite that access to labor, some Wall Street analysts are skeptical that a public Uber can reach profitability.
 In terms of rides, the company has grown exponentially, with drivers completing 10 billion trips by September 2018, twice as many as a year before.
 But Uber lost a whopping $1.8 billion in 2018, spending money to expand to new countries, buy rival companies, and add new lines of business, including Uber Eats and Uber Freight, which matches truck drivers with loads of goods that need to be moved.
-It has also offered hefty incentives lure users away from competitors like Lyft, and to drivers to keep them on the platform.
-But Friday’s IPO may require a new strategy.
+It has also offered hefty incentives to lure users away from competitors like Lyft, and to drivers to keep them on the platform.
+But Friday’s IPO may call for a new strategy.
 “Once Uber is public, it’s going to have to demonstrate some sort of path to profitability,” says Tom White, an analyst at D.A.
 Davidson.
 “It’s going to be a tricky issue to navigate, since one of the biggest levers is to reduce incentives.”

 Sensing the bumpy road ahead, Uber has been taking new measures to satisfy drivers in the post-Kalanick era.
 In June 2017, it launched a campaign called “180 Days of Change” that sought to improve driving conditions by allowing drivers to earn tips in the app, access 24/7 phone support, and get notifications if they are about to embark on a long trip.
 Drivers have earned $1.2 billion in tips alone since the company introduced in-app tipping, Uber said.
 “Drivers are at the heart of our service─we can’t succeed without them─and thousands of people come into work at Uber every day focused on how to make their experience better, on and off the road,” Uber said in a statement.
 But some drivers clearly remain angry — and more than a little nervous about their futures.
 “In my mind, big tech needs to pay for the big tech boom,” Swiger says.
 “It has just been an economic cleanse.”